Hurtak/xolang/README.md

 - viral
   - https://twitter.com/JanRuziJan/status/1391318261967376386?s=20
   - store with share where devs can develop plugins
+  - go throught twitter followers and see Elm ones and see if they can help
 - UI component library intersting article
   - https://tonsky.me/blog/clojure-ui/
 - https://twitter.com/atomkirk/status/1396238932078055424